 Patients with all forms of hand dermatitis should be most particular to:

 - Minimise contact with irritants — even water

-- When washing hands, use non-soap cleanser, rinse carefully, and ensure hands are completely dry afterwards
+- Use non-soap cleanser when washing hands, rinse carefully, and ensure hands are completely dry afterwards

 - Completely avoid touching allergens that have been identified by patch testing

 - Wear task-appropriate protective gloves